-As our plane landed at St. John’s Airport in Newfoundland, we could hear the sound of joyful clapping and exhilarated Yahoo’s throughout the plane.
+As our plane landed at St. John’s Airport in Newfoundland, where we were ultimately headed to Fogo Island, we could hear the sound of joyful clapping and exhilarated Yahoo’s throughout the plane.
 That was a surprise to me because other than taking overseas flights to Athens, Greece (where it’s common to clap and make the sign of the cross for just about every blessing and gratitude you feel you have) I hadn’t heard anyone clap the crew for a safe landing in decades.

 What we quickly found out was that for some passengers during our middle of July flight, it had taken three days to get back home to St. John’s from Toronto.
 “Welcome to St. John’s” said our flight attendant, “and for those who are coming home, you knew what you were getting into when you moved here!”

 Essentially a rainstorm with some decent winds passed over the area a couple of days before rendering flight landings a bit precarious.
 The fact that our flight arrived without issue was an auspicious start to a fabulous 5 day getaway in Newfoundland.

 The Journey to Farewell and Beyond